traunguyentvt/traunguyentvt.github.io/Servlets/Servlet_Lab.md

        -> It is necessary to stop Tomcat server and restart again to apply the new changes.
 It will appear in the browser.
     + 7. Describe an interesting problem you encountered (if any) and how you solved it.
        -> This lab is very complicated for me to do in the first time as I have less knowledge about Server Side.
 One of my biggest problems is Servlet was crashed when I run the web app.
 I did not realize why it happened.
 I read the documents again and again, then I found that Tomcat 10.x is not compatible with the current SDK.
 I tried to downgrade Tomcat to the 9.x version.
 I finally solved the problems.
 I took me a lot of time to solve it.

+  - Beer Advisor:
+    + This lab is really helpful to understand the Servlet and JSP page.
+I created BeerAdvisorServlet to handle server side.
+The index.jsp displays the firt page when user visits, and the result.jsp shows the result when user submits his choice.
+I finish almost the requirements of this lab except Unit Test.